alal9000/socializer_dev/scratch.md

 . ability to remove conversation from messages page (may need to redesign db w conversations class - method retuns sender / receiver messages)

-. clicking on image goes to the image detail page
-. search function for friends page x
-. search functions for messages page x